Notice

 - cephfs_mirror_max_concurrent_directory_syncs

-maximum number of directory snapshots that can be synchronized concurrently by cephfs-mirror daemon.
-Controls the number of synchronization threads.
+maximum number of directory snapshots that can be crawled concurrently by cephfs-mirror daemon.
+Controls the number of synchronization crawler threads.
+Note that the crawler threads also does entry operations like directory creations, file deletes and snapshot deletes/renames.

 - type: